Brightside Medication and Therapy plans are currently available in all states!

 Brightside Medication Plan costs $95 per month.
 Your plan includes a comprehensive remote psychiatric provider evaluation and ongoing provider support and monitoring of your care, including any necessary adjustments.

 Therapy costs $299 per month for unlimited messaging and four included monthly video sessions with a licensed therapist who helps guide you through a personalized program using evidence-based approaches.
 You can purchase additional video appointments with your therapist if you choose for $59 per session.

 Medication + Therapy

-Combining both plans costs $349 per month ($45 off) plus your pharmacy copay* or $15 per medication.
+Combining both plans costs $349 per month ($45 off).
 In addition to the benefits of the Medication Plan, you get unlimited messaging and a weekly video session with a licensed therapist who helps guide you through a personalized program using evidence-based approaches.